colejarczyk/doc/userguide/earning_rules/creation/general.rst

 3. In **Type details** section set rule **type** as General spending rule and complete details as follow:

  - In **Point value** enter ratio for calculating earned points based on purchased value.
-For example, if ratio is 2 then user get 2 points for every 1$ spent.
+For example, if ratio is equal to 2 then user get 2 points for every 1$ spent.

  - SKU's provided in **Excluded SKUs** field will be excluded from the calculation of earned points